 One of the best, least crowded place and times to see Characters at Animal Kingdom is in Camp Minnie-Mickey when the park first opens.
 Most everyone is headed for the Expedition Everest or the Kilimanjaro Safari attraction!

 Still stumped??
 Use your friendly neighborhood Cast Members -- Cast members have a phone number to call if you want to know where a specific character should be.
 However, if you're just looking to see as many as possible, or just see who you might run into, you can.

 Lining Up -- Okay you've found out where your desired character is, now how to get to that character.
 Waiting at the entrance they come out at is not recommended.
 Pluto needs his space just like everyone else.
 If you find out they'll be coming out at 4:50pm, try to arrive about 5 minutes prior.

-At Magic Kingdom, in Toontown they have already set up queue lines.
+At Magic Kingdom if a line begins to form, they set up queue lines.

 TIP: Ask a cast member, at the beginning of the line, or at the end, before you go in, who is there.
 They will tell you who is scheduled for that day.

 Be ready -- That means having those pens ready, those books open, your cameras ready, and your video cameras rolling!
 By all means, take the lens cap OFF.
 Don't have your camera turned around backwards and take a picture of your (now blinded) face.
 Don't forget to put your name and address or hotel in the autograph book.
 You'd be surprised how many are lost...

 Try to find "thicker" pens -- remembering some characters have gloves on.
 Ink pens are best for autograph books and other regular paper products.
 The brand Sharpie offers a felt tip writer that is "fat" and good for autographing most items in the hat, shirt, poster category.
 It comes in blue, black and other colors.